 Flower Intelligence¶

-seamlessly interact with Large-Language Models both locally and remotely in a
+interact with Large-Language Models both locally and remotely in a secure and private

-We currently only provide a SDK for TypeScript/JavaScript.
+We currently provide SDKs for TypeScript/JavaScript and Swift.

 Install¶